-- 1. Prescription medication must be accompanied by a signed physician's order.
-The physician must be a licensed to practice in the United States of America. - 2.
-All medication (including prescription and over-the-counter) must be: - a.
+Prescription and over-the-counter medication must be accompanied by a signed physician's order.
+The physician must be a licensed to practice in the United States of America.

+- 2. All medication (including prescription and over-the-counter) must be: - a.
 Provided by the parent. - b.
 Transported by an adult. - c.
 In its original, properly labeled container. - d.
 Accompanied by a specific written request signed by the parent/legal guardian. - e.
-Placed in a locked cabinet in the nurse's office.

-- (1) Emergency medications will be placed in the nurse's office and will be accessible to staff at all times during the school day. - (2) Students whose doctor considers them sufficiently responsible must have a signed request for them to carry an inhaler, insulin or anaphylaxis medication on their person. - i.
+Placed in a locked cabinet in the nurse's office. - (1) Emergency medications will be placed in the nurse's office and will be accessible to staff at all times during the school day. - (2) Students whose doctor considers them sufficiently responsible must have a signed request for them to carry an inhaler, insulin or anaphylaxis medication on their person. - i.
 The student must demonstrate to the nurse competent use of the device and or medication. - ii.
 A second inhaler, insulin or anaphylaxis medication should also be kept locked in the nurse's office. - iii.
 If a student allows another person to use the medication, the privilege will be revoked. - f.
 Administered by a school nurse or by a non-health professional designate of the principal and/or school nurse. - 3.
 Sample prescription and alternative medicine must be labeled with the child's name and accompanied by a signed Texas Board Certified physician's order.
 When ordered, alternative medication must be accompanied by a patient information sheet listing its ingredients, actions and side effects.
 Herbal substances or dietary supplements provided by the parent/legal gaurdian will be administered only if required by the individualized education program or Section 504 plan of a student with disabilities.

 Emergency medication will be provided, as part of the Emergency Protocol, by the District.
 Medications on the Emergency Protocol may include the name brand or equivalent of the following: Albuterol 0.083% Solution, Benadryl, Epinephrine (Epi-Pen) and Naloxone.
-Written notification from a parent or guardian of the student that the student has been diagnosed as having asthma and stating that the school nurse may administer prescription asthma medicine to the student at a school campus must be on file prior to the use of Albuterol 0.083% solution.
-(Education Code 38.201, epinephrine auto-injectors and asthma medicine).

-Topical medication will be provided, as a part of the First Aid protocol, by the District.
-Medications on the First Aid protocol may include the name brand or an equivalent of the following: Anbesol, Blistex, Calamine Lotion/Gel, Chloraseptic Throat Spray, 1% Cortisone Cream, Saline Eye Wash, Triple Antibiotic Ointment or Visine.
+Over-the-counter medications available from the school nurse may include: Anbesol, Blistex, Calamine Lotion/Gel, Chloraseptic Throat Spray, Cough Drops,1% Cortisone Cream, Saline Eye Wash, Triple Antibiotic Ointment or Over-the-counter eye drops.
 Contact your child's school nurse if you object to the use of the topical medications.